Second Battle of Heglig

-The Second Battle of Heglig was an armed confrontation of the 2012 South Sudan-Sudan border conflict that broke out on 10 April 2012.
+The Second Battle of Heglig was an armed confrontation of the Heglig Crisis that broke out on 10 April 2012.

 Conflict

 After claiming that Sudan had been harassing its forces from the air and the use of artillery, South Sudan ordered its forces to attack the Sudanese army in the Heglig area in retaliation.

 The Sudan People's Liberation Army launched an offensive northwards, claiming they were chasing retreating Sudanese army units that had attacked South Sudanese territory.
 The forces from Sudan held defensive positions in and around Heglig and clashes ensued when the South Sudanese army reached the area and engaged them.

 After a day of fierce clashes, Sudan admitted that they had been defeated by the South's armed forces despite having put up stiff resistance against "Huge, well equipped forces" from South Sudan.

 South Sudanese forces began reinforcing their positions in Heglig on 13 April, whilst Sudan continued to mobilise its own forces.
 According to the South Sudanese government, the frontlines had remained static during the day.
 Sudanese forces claimed to be advancing on Heglig and that the situation would be dealt with "within hours."
 A spokesman of the Sudanese government said that its army was on the outskirts of Heglig, while South Sudan's government said that it would defend themselves if attacked.
 The Sudanese government spokesman also added that South Sudan failed to control "all of South Kordofan state."

 Sudanese warplanes bombed Heglig on 15 April, with Southern officials accusing the North of "bombing the central processing facility to rubble".
 Sudan strongly denied the claims.